AABK6/citizen-budget-lab/docs/DEVELOPER_GUIDE.md

     massLabels: JSON!
 }

-"2025-09-22 update:" The `RunScenarioPayload.accounting` object now always includes baseline-plus-delta data. `deficitPath` / `debtPath` provide the summed totals for convenience, while the separate `baseline*` and `*Delta` arrays let clients distinguish the automatic baseline from the mechanical and macro impacts returned by the engine.
+"2025-09-22 update:" The `RunScenarioPayload.accounting` object now always includes baseline-plus-delta data. `deficitPath` / `debtPath` provide the summed totals for convenience, the `baseline*` and `*Delta` arrays let clients distinguish the automatic baseline from the mechanical and macro impacts returned by the engine, and `gdpPath`/`*RatioPath` expose the underlying GDP and ratio projections for UI display.

 type EUCountryCofog { country: String!, code: String!, label: String!, amountEur: Float!, share: Float! }
 type FiscalPath { years: [Int!]!, deficitRatio: [Float!]!, debtRatio: [Float!]! }